 Graduate Commencement Day Schedule

 3 p.m.
-Student Check-In, Commons; graduate students only, no family members.
+Student Check-In, Commons Great Room; graduate students only, no family members.
 Refreshments will be available.

 5-6:30 p.m.
 Graduate Commencement, Haber Green.
 In case of severe weather, Alumni Gymnasium, Kuch Center.

 Commencement begins promptly at 5 p.m.
-Graduates are to check-in beginning at 3 p.m. in the Commons, First Floor.
+Graduates are to check-in beginning at 3 p.m. in the Commons, Great Room.
 ONLY graduates should be in The Commons before Commencement.
 Please direct family and friends to seating areas.